-$^{^{5}}$ We have also performed robustness-checks using the simple index of the 'female-friendliness' of family systems in Eurasia.
-The more points a country scores on the range between 0 and 5, the more its institutions can be said to favour female agency.
-Using this simple version of the female friendliness index gives similar results (upon request from authors).
+6We have also performed robustness checks using the simple index of the 'female friendliness' of family systems in Eurasia.
+The more points a country scores on a scale of 0-5, the more its institutions can be said to favour female agency.
+Using this simple version of the female-friendliness index gives similar results (available upon request from authors).

+Table 7.2 Factor loadings Variable Loading

+Domestic organization 0.819

+Cousin marriage 0.357

+Monogamy/polygamy 0.482

-Variable Loading Domestic Organisation Cousin marriage Monogamy/polygamy Marital residence Inheritance 0.819 0.357 0.482 0.642 0.440
+Marital residence 0.642

+Inheritance 0.440